 - Creating economic value from waste and by-products

 A circular economy is based on the principle of waste prevention, rather than waste management.
+Those are also the objectives of modern waste management plans and how construction waste could be reduced.
 By design, it reduces or eliminates the negative impacts of production and consumption, such as pollution and resource depletion.

 In a circular economy, waste is seen as a valuable resource that can be used to create new products and generate new economic activity.
 This is in contrast to the traditional linear economy, where waste is seen as a disposal problem.